Chesterfield Council on Aging

 Christmas in July

 Conduct semi-annual visits to homebound isolated adults in our Christmas in July program.
 The committee helps to seek referrals and secure donations for these programs.
-For additional information, contact Ruth D'Alessandro.
+For additional information, contact Aging and Disability Services.

 Inform citizens of legislative issues that affect older adults and adults with disabilities.
 This occurs through the coordination of the Senior Advocacy Training, Legislative Forums, and/or a visit to the General Assembly.
 For additional information, contact Lee Biedrycki.

 Plan and host a December Christmas Party for our isolated adults.
 The committee helps to seek referrals and secure donations for these programs.
-For additional information, contact Julie Shallow.
+For additional information, contact Aging and Disability Services.

 Senior Home Services